yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/derivatives.md

 A forward contract or simply a forward is a non-standardized contract between two parties to buy or sell an asset at a specified future time at a price agreed on at the time of conclusion of the contract.

+### Forward price

+Forward price is the price at which a seller delivers an underlying asset, financial derivative, or currency to the buyer of a forward contract at a predetermined date.

+It is roughly equal to the spot price plus associated carrying costs such as storage costs, interest rates, etc.

 ### Forward vs Futures

 Forward contracts are not exchange-traded, or defined on standardized assets.